MikamiLab/isop_microscopy_python_matlab/README.md

 ## Posture & Behavior Analysis
 - **Spin/test20240710_skeletonize2.m**
   - Extract worm centerline (posture) from brightfield images.
-  - Used in: *Fig. 2d and Supplementary Figure 3a, 3b, 3c and 3d*
+  - Used in: *Fig. 2d; Supplementary Figure 3a, 3b, 3c, and 3d*

 - **Spin/test20240711_posture_combination.m**
   - Convert posture into angle series, analyze and visualize dynamics.
-  - Used in: *Fig. 2d and Supplementary Figure 3a, 3b and 3d*
+  - Used in: *Fig. 2d; Supplementary Figure 3a, 3b, and 3d*

 ---